Annual report for local government activities under the Food Act 2006

 In some rural and remote areas, food regulation is carried out by contract EHOs employed on an as-needs basis.
 In some of the Indigenous communities, environmental health workers may fulfil this function as part of their duties.
 To support Aboriginal Shire Councils and to build the skills of environmental health workers, EHOs from local Public Health Units often provide advice on food safety issues and inspecting food businesses operating within the area.

-Statewide, there were approximately 198 employees committed to food regulation for the 2022–23 reporting period, an 11% increase from 2021–22 (177).
+Statewide, there were approximately 157 employees committed to food regulation for the 2024–25 reporting period, which is an 18% decrease from 2023–24 (163).

-A realistic aspiration of a food regulatory system is to ensure that a food business is subject to the same amount of regulatory scrutiny and enforcement, whether in a major city or a remote area.
+A realistic aspiration of a food regulatory system is to ensure that a food business is subject to the same amount of regulatory scrutiny and enforcement,whether in a major city or a remote area.
 The key to ensuring consistency is inspection frequency.
 It is reasonable to anticipate that inspection frequency should be based on risk, including compliance history, with high-risk businesses inspected more regularly than lower risk businesses.